Skip to content

 What is this?

 Acurast is a decentralized serverless compute network built on a Substrate chain.
-Acurast Studio wraps the @acurast/sdk inside VS Code so you can go from script to a live, on-chain job in a few clicks — wallet creation, IPFS upload, cost estimate, and submission all happen in the editor.
+Acurast Studio wraps the @acurast/sdk inside VS Code so you can go from script to a live, on-chain job in a few clicks — project scaffolding, wallet creation, IPFS upload, cost estimate, and submission all happen in the editor.

 Who it's for: developers building and shipping jobs to Acurast who want a guided UI instead of juggling the CLI, raw mnemonics, and .env files.